chihungtzeng/blog/source/_posts/hexo-setup.md

 title: Hexo setup
 date: 2019-6-02 09:17:41
 tags:
+- hexo
+- mathjax
+categories:
 - tooling
-categories:
-- software usage
 ---

 This post is how I deploy hexo into github.io.